glebkema/bootstrap-collapse-by-carousel/README.md

 # Bootstrap 3.
-Collapse and expand blocks under the&nbsp;carousel, depending on&nbsp;the&nbsp;active&nbsp;slide
+Collapse and expand blocks under the&nbsp;carousel depending on&nbsp;the&nbsp;active&nbsp;slide

 Add the class `for-slide-2` to&nbsp;the&nbsp;block, and&nbsp;the&nbsp;block will&nbsp;be&nbsp;expanded under the&nbsp;slide with&nbsp;the&nbsp;index&nbsp;`2`.